dotgreg/weixin-minigame-tutorial/README.md

 ## 2) Can I already code my own minigame ?
 When will it be released?

-Yes you can already code your own minigame, everything from documentation to developer tools are publicly available No you cannot publish it yet, but you can still preview it on your phone (More on IDE presentation)
+**Can I already code my own minigame** : Yes you can already code your own minigame, everything from documentation to developer tools are publicly available

+C**an it be released yet?** No you cannot publish it yet, but you can still preview it on your phone (More on IDE presentation)

+**When will it be release**d?
+We don’t know yet

 ## 3) What to expect & Limitations